AI and Strategic Focus in Sales: Why Clarity Beats Coverage

 Introduction

-Sales organizations often confuse coverage with strategy.
+Sales organizations often confuse coverage with strategy, especially when it comes to AI sales strategy.

 The assumption is simple: if we touch more accounts, more stakeholders, and more channels, results will follow.